Tax Base

 Tax on Non-Residents

 An individual is considered non-resident in Taiwan if he/she is not domiciled in Taiwan and stays in Taiwan for less than 183 days in a taxable year.
 In general, income tax of non-residents is collected through withholding at source.
 However, non-residents who have income not subject to withholding tax should file an income tax return before their departure from Taiwan.
-No matter what income non-residents have, they are not entitled to any personal exemptions or deductions.
+No matter what income non-residents have, they are not entitled to any exemptions or deductions.

 If an individual stays in Taiwan for less than 90 days in a taxable year, income received from a foreign employer is exempt from Taiwan income tax (if an individual's residence state has an applicable treaty with Taiwan, generally the criteria could be prolonged to 183 days).